Commercial Glazes vs Mixing Your Own – A Cost Comparison

 The cost of commercial glazes

 Let’s compare with some cone 6 commercial glaze prices.

-In order to compare apples to apples, I’ll use the prices from the same local pottery supply shop where I got my raw material prices.
+In order to compare apples to apples, I’ll use the prices from the same local pottery supply shop where I got my raw material prices (in Oct 2021).
 These are in Canadian dollars.
-Your prices may be different.
+Your prices may be very different.